hawkinsw/CPPTimes/integerdivision.md

 ## What's News

 After conquering the vagaries of quantum mechanics, physicists turned their attention to completely deciphering the behavior of mathematical operations in C++ programs.
-The years-long effort resulted in today's announcement from C++ Elucidation Research Network (CERN) that they have finally broken the code.
+The years-long effort resulted in today's announcement from the C++ Elucidation Research Network (CERN) that they have finally broken the code.

 ## Integer Division